Alaska’s frontier faces widespread government shutdown pain

 Alaska workers hit hard by government shutdownJan.
 16, 201903:46

-Coast Guard workers across America operate under the U.S. Department of Homeland Security, one of the agencies with lapsed funding under the ongoing partial government shutdown.
+Coast Guard workers across America operate under the Department of Homeland Security, one of the agencies where funding has lapsed under the partial government shutdown.

 "When I’m actually out on calls doing emergencies, this isn’t on my mind," said David Wilmot, a civilian federal firefighter at the base.
 "It’s when I’m back at the station, when I’m in between calls, when your mind starts wandering, and it’s a lot of anxiety to be sitting there and it’s just a lot of stress, and it impacts your sleeping."

-More, importantly, Wilmot said, "if it keeps going on for a long time, then it’s going to have an adverse impact on everyone’s operational readiness."
+More, important, Wilmot said, "if it keeps going on for a long time, then it’s going to have an adverse impact on everyone’s operational readiness."

 "I do know that I feel a pressure that I’ve never felt before in my life," said John Cannon, another firefighter on the base and a 45-year resident of Kodiak.
 He’s concerned about eventually being able to pay for basic necessities and his ability to help his daughter, who he raised alone and who is currently off studying at college.
 "You’re trying to do what you can do to make your ends meet and now the guy that you depend on, your father, might not be able to help you like he has been and that scares her, it scares me."